Vfvs37/let-s-build-a-linux-server/README.md

 As to why this interface is being used, it could be due to several reasons:

-1. **Automatic Assignment**: The system might have automatically assigned this interface to handle network communication based on its configuration or detection during installation.
+* **Automatic Assignment**: The system might have automatically assigned this interface to handle network communication based on its configuration or detection during installation.

-2. **Static Configuration**: It could be statically configured to handle specific networking tasks within the system or network environment.
+* **Static Configuration**: It could be statically configured to handle specific networking tasks within the system or network environment.

-3. **Virtual Machine Configuration**: In a virtualized environment, such as VirtualBox or VMware, "enp0s3" might be the default interface name given to the virtual network adapter connected to the host's physical network.
+* **Virtual Machine Configuration**: In a virtualized environment, such as VirtualBox or VMware, "enp0s3" might be the default interface name given to the virtual network adapter connected to the host's physical network.

-4. **Hardware Configuration**: It might correspond to a specific physical network adapter installed on the system.
+* **Hardware Configuration**: It might correspond to a specific physical network adapter installed on the system.

 The precise reason would depend on the context of the system's setup and configuration.
 In my prject i used it and the ip adress is 10.0.2.15/24 because in VirtualBox we'll modifu-y some settings on the VM by add another interfaceto enable the configuration of a static IP address, facilitating SSH and GLPI setup.]

 8. activating the network interface on the network settings and chosing the private host network, wich name is "virtualBox Host-Only Ethernet Adapter"
 9. then manage manually your static ip adress
 10. to finish, type the "ip a" command on your terminal to see if everythig's managed correctly

+***2: DHCP server***